mahabubsaki/l2a6-7/README.md

 <!-- Please update value in the {}  -->

-# AidPulse - A Relief goods management
+# AidPulse - A Relief Goods Management

 <!-- TABLE OF CONTENTS -->